Cage Mammals

 Click on any condition for more information.
 Send a request if a disease is not shown or is not yet covered.
 N.B.
 Some of these links are in preparation.

 While the only promises that can be made are that we will always concentrate and put in maximum effort on your animal’s behalf, and strive for excellence in the application of natural medicine techniques, we are able to report an encouraging level of success in such troublesome and chronic conditions.
 A great many creatures have surprised their human companions with their ability to defy prognosis and recover.
-Follow a full holistic programme and rely on the animal’s innate healing ability.
+Follow a full holistic program and rely on the animal’s innate healing ability.

 See also: Pet Care